Free Saturdays: Race, Disability, Poverty, and Homelessness in Children's Books, Reading and Signing

 Join us as we learn and explore stories of people with disabilities through two children's book readings as they strive to create a culture of empathy and mindfulness.
 After the readings, stay for a book signing and meet with the authors; Lisa "Tiny" Gray and Leroy Moore.

 Free Saturdays are about celebrating art and this city that we love through meaningful experiences.
 Explore the permanent collections, take a guided tour, and get inspired to create art of your own at our art-making station.

 El Trabajador/The Hard-Worker

 A bilingual children's book is about people with disabilities, houseless recycler, and a visionary young boy hopes to be a message for us.

 Black Disabled History 101

-Black Disabled Art History 101- Children’s Book covers Black painters, dancers, musicians, actors/actress with all types of disabilities from the early 1900s to today.
-Black Disabled Art History 101 has pictures of the artists and illustration drawings from Asian Robles and original poem-stories of Black disabled artists and a poem that started the whole concept of the book, Black Disabled Art History 101 all by Leroy F. Moore Jr.
+This children’s book covers black painters, dancers, musicians, actors/actresses with disabilities from the early 1900s to today.
+Black Disabled Art History 101 has pictures of the artists and drawings from Asian Robles and original poem-stories of black disabled artists and a poem that started the concept of the book.

 About the Authors